mirmousaviii/mostage-app-website/README.md

 Mostage is a presentation framework based on Markdown and HTML.

-Available as a NPM Package, CLI and Editor
+Available as a NPM Package, CLI and Web App.

-## Website Features

-- **Responsive Design** - Optimized for desktop, tablet, and mobile
-- **Smooth Animations** - Scroll-triggered animations and transitions
-- **Interactive Navigation** - Scroll indicators and smooth scrolling
-- **Modern UI** - Clean, professional design with dark theme
-- **Performance Optimized** - Throttled scroll events and efficient animations

 ## Getting Started